babeltrace2-convert(1)

 Create explicit components

-To explicitly create a component, use the --component
+To explicitly create a component, use the --component option.
+This

 option specifies: